AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/visa-approved/2015-01-01-visa-approval-task-title.md

 # Get ready to move to Australia

-Congratulations, your Australian visa is confirmed.
-We look forward to welcoming you and your partner to Australia.
-As you prepare for your departure, please take the time to check your visa conditions.
+Congratulations, your Australian visa for you and your partner is now confirmed.
+As you prepare for your departure, please take the time to check the conditions of your visa.